OlgaVT/ASimulatoR/README.md

 ### Description

-Here we describe im more detail the parameters that can be given to this function and give the user a full control over the simulation.
+Here we describe in more detail the parameters that can be passed to this function for a better control over the simulation.

 ### Usage